 What do you think of the Irish interior design scene?

 I’m just talking from my gut feeling, but there’s a real awakening and an interest in design here.
 There’s a real hunger and a freshness – it’s an exciting time.
 I always love working on properties in Ireland so opening another office in Dublin is very much on the cards.

-Calling all architects, interior designers, specialist joiners, fitters, painters and design industry professionals, House’s exclusive Trade Only Day on Friday May 26, from 12-7pm, will be open for registration soon.
+Calling all architects, interior designers, specialist joiners, fitters, painters and design industry professionals, House’s exclusive Trade Only Day on Friday May 26, from 12-7pm, and is open for registration now.

 House 2017 will celebrate and showcase world-class interiors with what’s best and what’s next in design.

 The event open to the public from May 27-28 at the RDS, Dublin.
 Tickets are available at house-event.ie.